 It is worth noting that across the findings from the staff, one of the key challenges that emerged related to unintended consequences from systemic changes to the service provision model in response to client need.
 While this degree of changes was supported theoretically, funding has not been forth coming.
 These changes required significant cultural and practice developments, and intensive resources from staff within the service.
-These changes in the scope of the services offered have created challenges in terms of bottlenecks within the DS service, which resulted in clients remaining stuck in the system, the possibility of stagnation, and ongoing challenges for staff in terms of managing these bottlenecks which have now emerged as clients complete and leave the recovery programme.
-Management are in constant discussions with external bodies to address these issues.
+These changes have created challenges in terms of bottlenecks within the DS service, resulting in clients remaining stuck in the system, the possibility of stagnation, and ongoing challenges for staff in terms of managing these bottlenecks.
+Management is in constant discussions with external bodies to address these issues.
 The suggestion in relation to bringing in additional management structures within the detox unit was in part to respond to the need for more structure in terms of existing changes.
+However, despite this, the regulations around charities and management structures at this juncture dictated that these management changes were not required at this juncture.
 This is seen below.

-Staff: "... to see if we can try bring in a structure for the nursing in particular because we are moving to a 100 bed facilitaty and we would need more structure as it will be like a mini hospital.
-It varies from a board level of an organisation to look at those process but up to now we have just had three medical units which is substantial enough but it wasn't enough for a charity to warrant putting in levels but I do think we were heading in that direction."
+Staff: "... to see if we can try bring in a structure for the nursing in particular because we are moving to a 100 bed facilitate and we would need more structure as it will be like a mini hospital.
+It varies from a board level of an organisation to look at those process but up to now we have just had three medical units which is substantial enough but it wasn't enough for a charity to warrant putting in levels, but I do think we were heading in that direction."
 (Staff 4)